-There are two (2) required texts available for purchase at the UF Bookstore or from an online retailer.
+There are two (2) required texts available for purchase at the UF Bookstore or from an online retailer and one (1) required textbook that is available for free online.
 These are required readings and will form the basis of many assignments.
-If you decide to purchase your books online, please make sure that you purchase the correct edition and that you allow enough time for shipping.
-In addition to these books, there may be readings, images, and other primary documents available online via Canvas, the course elearning site, at https://lss.at.ufl.edu/.
+If you decide to purchase your books online, please make sure that you purchase the correct editions and allow enough time for shipping.
+In addition to these books, there may be readings, images, and other primary documents available online via Canvas.

-- Linda Gordon, Impounded: Dorothea Lange and the Censored Images of Japanese American Internment, ISBN:0393330907 - Victoria Bissell Brown, Timothy J. Shannon, eds., Going to the Source: The Bedford Reader in American History, Volume 2: Since 1865, 4th Edition, ISBN: 9781319027506 Note: Students can now purchase or rent this text directly from the publisher at the link below: https://store.macmillanlearning.com/us/product/Going-to-the-Source-Volume-II-Since-1865/p/1319027504
+Victoria Bissell Brown, Timothy J. Shannon, eds., Going to the Source: The Bedford Reader in American History, Volume II: Since 1865, 5th Edition, ISBN: 9781319106287.
+Note: Students can now purchase or rent this text directly from the publisher at the link below: https://store.macmillanlearning.com/us/product/Going-to-the-Source-Volume-II-Since-1865/p/1319106285